-When QR codes first starting popping up everywhere, they seemed like a great idea.
-After all, smart phones were becoming more pervasive by the second and the little scan-able black and white boxes in the windows of small businesses seemed logical, useful and even a little exciting.
+When QR codes started popping up everywhere, they seemed like a great idea.
+After all, smartphones were becoming more pervasive by the second, and the little scannable black and white boxes in the windows of small businesses seemed logical, useful, and even a little exciting.
 They were meant to be the bridge between offline and online marketing.
 But a bridge is only worth having if people use it to cross over.

 And that was the problem: People weren’t using QR codes - at least not to the degree that was expected.
 Research from 2013 revealed that only 21 percent of American smartphone users reported ever scanning a barcode and only two percent reported doing so on a regular basis.
 In fact, based on research conducted by Inc in 2012, 97% of consumers didn’t even know what a QR code was.

 Yet, despite these lackluster statistics, some marketers are hesitant to let go of the possibilities QR codes contain.
 Moreover, some digital marketers even reported finding QR codes effective in this 2013 survey from Experian.
 Some even argue that the problem isn't QR codes themselves, it's that marketers aren't using them correctly.
 So, do they have a place in your marketing strategy?
 And if so, what's the secret to a successful campaign driven by QR codes?

 When it comes to the effective use of QR codes, purpose and creativity are two key motivators

 Take Taco Bell's 2013 Bowl Campaign with ESPN, for example.
 Over 225,000 Taco Bell customers took the initiative to scan the QR codes prominently featured on their taco boxes and drink cups in order to view exclusive mobile videos previewing upcoming college football games.
 Historically, QR codes have also produced strong results when tied to contest entries or giveaways.